Episodes: 20 (hour).

 With comedy roots that go back to the Borscht Belt and the Catskills, Goldie takes care of her young talent with generous doses of tough love.
 She also tries to teach them about the business and its pitfalls.
 During her years, she has built up a lot of walls, doesn’t have many deep connections with people, and is estranged from her teenaged daughter.

 What do you think?
 Do you like the I’m Dying Up Here TV show?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have been cancelled or renewed for a third season?